jamiehenzy/Genome_analysis_DGE/Reads_to_counts.md

 2. What is the path for your indexed human genome files?
-To save space on the cluster, use the set of indexed files in our courses data/hu_genome/ref folder
+To save space on the cluster, use the set of indexed files in our course folder: `/courses/BIOL3411.202610/data/hu_genome/ref`
-Path: `/courses/BIOL3411.202610/data/hu_genome/ref`
-If you do not have the indexed files already, write the UNIX command for copying them from the course files to your own directory of choice:
-command:

 3. Now we need to map the reads to the genome.
 We've used two different programs for this purpose – bowtie2 and STAR.
 Which is the one to use when working with organisms that have introns?